tipi-build/docs/0400-environments.md

 Because in this example there are no `environments/linux-cxx23.layers.json` any change to `linux.pkr.js` would also affect rebuilding any code dependent `linux-cxx23.cmake`, if this isn't desired it's possible to add [`linux-cxx23.layers.json`](./0410-environments-layering.md) to isolate environments, while still giving possibility to compose common cmake modules.

 ## Default Environments
-Officially supported environments can be found in the [tipi-build/environments](https://github.com/tipi-build/environments) GitHub repository.
+Officially supported environments can be found in the [tipi-build/environments](https://github.com/tipi-build/environments) GitHub repository, they can be used as example to build custom environments.

 They are unpacked in the default environments directory `/usr/local/share/.tipi/<distro>/environments/` (or `C:\.tipi\<distro>\environments\`).